This blog may contain affiliate links. Read our disclosure policy for more info.

 Vancouver is one of the coolest cities in British Columbia – and all of Canada for that matter!
 It has stunning mountain views, an amazing food scene, and fascinating history and culture.
 In fact, we love Vancouver so much that we actually moved there!

-Many of our guests came for 3 days, so we really got a feel for what you can do and see in that time frame.
-As such, we’ve designed this 3-day itinerary to give you a balanced overview of the city.
-We made sure to include all kinds of activities from the best cafes and restaurants in Vancouver to fun tours and nature excursions.
-So if you’re planning a trip to Vancouver, keep reading for a local’s guide on spending 3 days in this fabulous city!
+In this 3-day itinerary, we’ve made sure to include all kinds of activities, from visiting the best cafés and restaurants in Vancouver to going on fun tours and nature excursions.
+So if you’re planning a trip to Vancouver, keep reading for a local’s guide to spending 3 days in this fabulous city!

 Day 1 in Vancouver – Vancouver City